Enalean/tuleap-documentation-en/languages/en/installation-guide/FAQ.rst

 I can not log in or I'm redirected indefinitely on the login page
 -----------------------------------------------------------------

-Check that you access tuleap with the same URL than the one present in the following files:
+Check that you access your Tuleap instance with the same URL than the one present in the following files:

 .. code-block:: bash